awsdocs/amazon-ec2-user-guide/doc_source/instancedata-data-retrieval.md

 + `403 - Forbidden` – The request is not allowed or the instance metadata service is turned off\.

 ## Examples of retrieving instance metadata<a name="instancedata-meta-data-retrieval-examples"></a>

+The following examples provide commands that you can use on a Linux instance\.
+For the commands to retrieve instance metadata from a Windows instance, see [Retrieve instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instancedata-data-retrieval.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 **Topics**
 + [Get the available versions of the instance metadata](#instance-metadata-ex-1)